Drishti006/Drishti006/README.md

 About Me

-I'm a transwoman and an aspiring developer from India, currently working as an HR Recruiter at PeriFerry.
+I'm a transwoman and an aspiring developer from India, currently working as an HR and Technical Intern at PeriFerry.
 I am passionate about:

 Front-end Development: Previously worked as a freelancer.